Duckleeng/TweakCollection/README.md

 <br>

-Ensure that the "Limit" setting in [MSI Utility v3](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/) ("MSI Limit" in [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy)) for your NIC is set to the number of your desired RSS queues or higher
+Ensure that the "Limit" setting in [MSI Utility v3](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/) ("MSI Limit" in [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy)) for your NIC is set to the number of your desired RSS queues or higher.

 Adjust the Interrupt Device Policy in GoInterruptPolicy or [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool/):